A cactus with thin light green pads tinted purple with stress coloration, and several-inch long spines

 Establish no-touch zones

 Something with mean spines shouldn't be living somewhere where it poses a hazard.
-If you keep getting bit by a particular cactus, move it behind a buffer zone of less-aggressive cacti (if you can't move it, place a ring of pots around it).
+If you keep getting bit by a particular cactus, move it behind a buffer zone of spineless plants or less-aggressive cacti (if you can't move it, place a ring of pots around it).
 That way, you'll get a gentler reminder you're approaching the danger zone.

 Appropriate handling